Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

-Take Fig. \ref{fig:example_network_planning} as an example.
-The distance of the edge between node $1$ and node $7$ cannot be larger than $500$m.
-Consider a path $p=\{1-7-8-2\}$, $Flow(p,t)$ is bounded by the maximization utility $1$.
+We now use Fig. \ref{fig:example_network_planning} as an example to instantiate the above steps.
+In this example, the distance of the edge between node $v_1$ and $v_7$ cannot be larger than $500$m.
+Consider a path $p=\{v_1\mbox{-}v_7\mbox{-}v_8\mbox{-}v_2\}$, $Flow(p,t)$ is bounded by the maximization utility $1$.
 The feasibility requirements are as follows.
-The graph need to be connected.
+The topology should be connected.
 Any path cannot contain more than $15$ nodes.
-For instance, a path $p=\{1-7-8-2\}$ has $4$ nodes, which satisfies the requirement.
-For the path $p=\{1-7-8-2\}$, the maximum utilization value of nodes $7$ and $8$ cannot be larger than those of nodes $1$ and $2$ (the end nodes).
-The maximum utilization value of node $21$ cannot be larger than that of node $20$.
+For instance, the path $p$ above with $4$ nodes satisfies the requirement.
+For the path $p$ above, the maximum utilization value of nodes $v_7$ and $v_8$ cannot be larger than those of nodes $v_1$ and $v_2$ (the end nodes).
+The maximum utilization value of node $v_{21}$ cannot be larger than that of node $v_{20}$.